douglascastros/cobol-samples/readme.md

 ## running the programs

-* compiling the program with the command *COBC -x NameProgram.CBL*
+* compiling the program with the command *COBC -x ProgramName.CBL*
-* executing the program with *./NameProgram.exe*
+* executing the program with *./ProgramName.exe*